Aikann/DT-Project---Pattern-CG/README.txt

 """Parameters of the main function"""

 -f (string) file name.
-The file should be in the "Instances" folder and should correspond to an usual csv format, separated by ";" or by columns (see the examples in the folder).
+The file should be in the "Instances" folder and should correspond to a usual csv format, separated by ";" or by columns (see the examples in the folder).

 -d (int) max depth of the tree.